Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-When and where did shamisen appear?
+When and where did the shamisen appear?

 This post doesn't have any additions from the author yet.